 By MIKE NORTON

-Last week, I was definitely in the mood for a change of pace – and I knew the fall colors would be especially good in area east and north of Traverse City.
+Last week, I was definitely in the mood for a change of pace – and I knew the fall colors would be especially good in the area east and north of Traverse City.

 Marked by steep hills and long, twisting valleys, this area’s glacier-carved highlands still have much of the rugged beauty that led Ernest Hemingway to call them “the last good country.”
 Looping back and forth through this landscape is a 75-mile waterway known as the Chain of Lakes: 14 narrow separate lakes that form a sinuous chain from the high drumlins above Ellsworth to the sandy shore of Grand Traverse Bay.
 Several of the larger ones, like Torch Lake and Elk Lake, are considered among the most beautiful in the world, and the region has long been a favorite destination for boaters and fishermen.